Biometric Identity and Privacy

 Matching facial measurements against a photo in a passport.

-Using a photo or video to identify someone is Biometric process.
+Using a photo or video to identify someone is a Biometric process.

 Our biological bodies are pretty unique.
-So, it’s much harder to ‘impersonate an identity’ if it is confirmed biometrically.
+So, it’s much harder to impersonate someone if it is confirmed biometrically.
 This is what makes biometric identity verification great for reducing identity fraud.

-2Shakes biometric identity verification compares someone's face from a live video they take of themselves on a mobile phone to a photo on their passport or Driver License.
+2Shakes’ Biometric Identity Verification compares someone's face from a live video they take of themselves on a mobile phone to a photo on their Passport or Driver License.
 It sounds much simpler than it is.
 The process uses hundreds of measurements in complex ways.
-Its face match checks eyes, nose, philtrum, jaw, forehead, mouth, brow and liveness.
-It also assesses the validity of the passport or driver license to check if it is genuine, by checking document integrity, image composition, photo and, detail checks.
-The data and address details are also verified against trusted sources.
+It’s face match checks eyes, nose, philtrum, jaw, forehead, mouth, brow and liveness.
+It also assesses the validity of the Passport or Driver License to check that it is genuine, by checking document integrity, image composition, that it is genuine and not a photo, and detail checks.
+The data and address details are also verified against trusted sources, including the issuing government agency.
 You can find more details here on 2Shakes biometric checks.

 Biometric data needs to be treated with respect.
-Anyone who hates having their photo taken, will tell you that biometric data is sensitive information.
-And now there are laws to ensure it is used in an appropriate, secure and consensual way.
+Biometric data is sensitive, Personally Identifiable Information - just ask anyone who hates having their photo taken!
+And now there are specific laws to ensure Biometric Information is used in an appropriate, secure and consensual way.

-When you use 2Shakes to do biometric identity verification then you need to be aware that there are 13 rules of the biometric processing privacy code that apply.
+When you use 2Shakes to carry out Biometric Identity Verification, you need to be aware that there are 13 rules of the Biometric Processing Privacy Code that apply.

-The biometric processing privacy code comes into effect in New Zealand from November 3, 2025 for new processes.
-If you are already using biometric identity then it comes into effect for you by August 3, 2026, for existing processes.
-Now is a good time to do a review of your privacy policy.
-You can confirm everything is aligned and be ready.
-Then if anyone is a little nervous you can confidently let them know that you are using biometric technology in a way that puts the protection of privacy safeguards first, across collection, use, and disclosure of their biometric data.
+Now is a good time to do a review of your Privacy Policy, so you can confirm everything is aligned and ready.
+Then if anyone is a little nervous regarding Biometric Verification you can explain how you are using biometric technology in a way that puts the protection of privacy safeguards first, across collection, use, and disclosure of their biometric data.

-To help you, here is a summary of the 13 rules and how with 2Shakes you comply:
+To help you, here is a summary of the 13 rules and how 2Shakes helps you comply:

 1. Purpose of Collection: Biometric information can only be collected for a lawful purpose connected to an agency's functions and must be necessary and proportionate to the privacy risks.

 Using 2Shakes for Biometric identity verification is lawful.
-In NZ it is the preferred method to identify someone you haven’t met for AML or IR purposes.
+In NZ it is a preferred method to identify someone you haven’t met for AML or other purposes.

 2. Source of Biometric Sample Must be obtained from the individual directly.

-2Shakes only works if the sample is collected directly from the individual.
-To see the steps of the process work go to 2shakes Biometric page.
+2Shakes only works if the sample is collected directly from the individual (via their mobile phone camera).
+To see the steps of the process work go to the 2shakes Biometric page.

 3. Notification/Transparency: You must inform people when and why their biometric information is being collected, along with other relevant details such as the purpose and available alternatives.